NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ~~~
 {% endraw %}

 ### b.
-Update metadata
+Update the metadata

+Replace any instances of `jinja2:suite.rc` with `template variables` in the `meta/rose-meta.conf` file.
+There may be sub-directories under `meta/` which will also need to be updated.

 ### c.
 Remove any instances of `[runtime][task][remote]owner`

 Cylc 8 no longer supports remote usernames in the workflow definition.

-**Information:** See [here](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/remote-owner.html) for the details of this change.
-Remote user names should instead be set in your `.ssh/config` file.
-If you followed the PUMA2 setup instructions, this should already be setup correctly for ARCHER2 and JASMIN.

 Check your `suite.rc` and/or `site/archer2.rc` file and remove any lines like this:
 {% raw %}